datacarpentry/datacarpentry.github.io/README.md

 This is the repository for the Data Carpentry website: <https://datacarpentry.org>.

-The website template and theme is from [»Feeling Responsive«](https://github.com/Phlow/feeling-responsive), a flexible theme for Jekyll built on Foundation framework.
+The website template and theme is from [»Feeling Responsive«](https://github.com/Phlow/feeling-responsive), a flexible theme for Jekyll built on Foundation Framework.
 Developed by [Moritz Sauer](https://github.com/Phlow)

 ## Setup